Qalthos/blog/content/personal/openshift-troubles.rst

 to figure out where it was failing, and finally determined it couldn't be on my end, as my local copy worked just as expected.

-Finally I stumbled across the anwser, almost accidentally.
-When I moved the db from local sqlite to mysql, I failed to set the auto increment setting on the id of my new databases, so when I neglected to provide an id for the new entries I was making, mysql quite rightly complained at me.
+Finally I stumbled across the answer, almost accidentally.
+When I moved the db from local sqlite to MySQL, I failed to set the auto increment setting on the id of my new databases, so when I neglected to provide an id for the new entries I was making, MySQL quite rightly complained at me.
 Unfortunately, since I can't find how to re-enable debug mode (nor should I really try), I wasn't getting any good error messages.
 So what is the site that has been giving me all these troubles?
 It's a